-- determine academic strategy - Approve policies and policy statements - · receive and approve updates from a number of internal committees and senior management - · receive reports from the Student Council and HE Student Officer - has external oversight from 3 independent members with significant HE experience
+- · Determine academic strategy. - · Approve policies and policy statements. - · Receive and approve updates from a number of internal committees and senior management. - · Receive reports from the Student Council and HE Student Officer.

 Audit Committee

 The Audit Committee comprises of a minimum of three external members and advisors and meets at least twice annually.